 Before you and your pet return home after surgery, a veterinary professional will explain any medications or pain relievers they have prescribed for your pet so you can manage post-surgery pain or discomfort.

 Your vet will explain your pet's dosage, how often you should provide them their medication and how to safely administer it.
-Remember to follow these instructions as carefully as you can in order to avoid unnecessary pain and possible side effects.
+Remember to follow these instructions as carefully as you can to avoid unnecessary pain and possible side effects.
 Always follow up with a veterinary professional if you aren't unsure about the instructions you were given.

 Pain medications and/or antibiotics are often prescribed for pets after surgery to help relieve discomfort and to prevent infections after the procedure.
 If your pet experiences anxiety or tends to be on the high-strung end of the spectrum, your vet might also prescribe an anti-anxiety medication or sedative to help your pet stay calm while they are healing.